ajcr/rolling/doc/recipes.md

 any(rolling.All(is_heads, 25))
 ```

-## Rolling Range
+## Peak-to-Peak

-In a stream of auction bids, track the difference between the maximum and minimum values occurring in a window of size 500.
+In a stream of auction bids, find the greatest difference between the maximum and minimum bids occurring in a window of size 500.

 ```python
 import itertools